ejanzzenang/myproject-consumer-web-directory-theme/README.md

 ```

 In `myproject-vuejs-web/src` create a file called:  `.eslintignore`

 In the `.eslintignore` we specify directories we don't want to lint.
-In this case,  we don't need to lint our `assets` and `pages` folders.
+In this case,  we don't need to lint our `assets` and `pages` folders because they contain the templates we modified for the purposes of this project.

+We also ignore `dist`, which contains the packaged form of the project to be used in production

 In `.eslintignore` add following relative paths:
 ```json